akodakkal/SWE_TechnicalGuide/pages/Kratos/Workshops/Hitchhiker_Guide_SWE/Preprocessing.md

 - `<time>` will change depending on the simulation time that is currently printed by the process.
 - `<step>` will change depending on the time step that is currently printed by the process.
 You can use this as an alternative, but using `<time>` is of course more natural.

-To use the output of this process, follow the Hitchhiker guide in [postprocessing with paraview](Postprocessing.md#1-postprocessing-in-paraview).
+To use the output of this process, follow the Hitchhiker guide in [Postprocessing with ParaView](Postprocessing.md#1-postprocessing-in-paraview).

 ```json
 {